-Seeing summer depart was like watching a jolly friend leaving through the front door, packing up its bright colours, and its warm sunshine, in a big sack, and heading up the Third Line, without a backwards glance.
+Seeing summer depart was like watching a jolly friend leaving through the front door, packing up the bright colours, and warm sunshine, in a big sack, and heading up the Third Line, without a backwards glance.
 “Wait for me!”, I’d think to myself, as I watched it head up the road.
 It would be three long seasons before it returned, and my heart would be heavy as I longed for its arrival, back to our yard once again.

 ‘Summer Slips Away Down the Road’, an excerpt from “Lanark County Calendar: Four Seasons on the Third Line”, ISBN 978-0-9877026-30, available in local book stores, and online.